 Alright, now that we know the right tools for getting this done, let us move on to the meat and potatoes.
 Our main goal is to shorten the tonneau cover – that’s pretty much all there is.
 Oh, and remember: customizing bed covers is only possible with soft covers.
 The reason: hard covers are mostly either made of plastic, aluminum, or fiberglass.

 Soft covers, in contrast, are made of vinyl – a rather pliable and yielding material that can be cut using regular tools.
 As for the sewing part, most experts recommend having an upholstery shop re-stitch the cover because it will be pretty tricky to do that on your own.
 Auto shops can handle this as well, but they usually charge more.

 Customizing the Bed Cover

 We start the modification process by parking the truck on an even, flat surface.
 Next, activate the parking brake.
 The last thing you need is for the truck to suddenly start moving while you’re busy with the bed.
 As always, I recommend doing this outside, while the sun is still up.
 The garage can be a decent alternative.
-And the first thing to do with the cover is to take its measurements with the size of the toolbox in mind.
+With the tonneau cover modifications, the first thing to do is to take its measurements with the size of the toolbox in mind.